 Apple’s legal row over its iPad trademark in China creates a window of contingency for its competitors Samsung Electronics Co Ltd and Lenovo Group Ltd as they attempt to chip away at the U.S. Firm’s influence of the likely vast Chinese tablet market

-According to media reports- Apple Inc. is fighting lawsuits which is brought by Chinese electronics manufacturer, Proview Technology (the Chinese unit of Hong Kong-listed Proview International Holdings Ltd), which is causing traders and resellers to take iPads off their stores in more than 10 Chinese cities which can cause a huge loss to Apple Inc.
+According to media reports- Apple Inc. is fighting lawsuits which are brought by Chinese electronics manufacturer, Proview Technology (the Chinese unit of Hong Kong-listed Proview International Holdings Ltd), which is causing traders and resellers to take iPads off their stores in more than 10 Chinese cities which can cause a huge loss to Apple Inc.

-Jonathan Ng, an analyst with CIMB in Singapore said “Apple’s loss could be Samsung and Lenovo’s and gains,”.
+Jonathan Ng, an analyst with CIMB in Singapore said: “Apple’s loss could be Samsung and Lenovo’s and gains,”.

 Sun Peilin, an analyst with Analysys International in Beijing said “With Apple iPads banned in some places, it’s going to create more opportunity for Lenovo and Samsung to increase their market share”.

 Samsung is probably to get most of the benefit as its Galaxy tablet directly competes in the same price division as the iPad.